Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

-In the following subsections, we will first prove a version of Lemma~\ref{GTreprcong} for profinite hyperelliptic mapping class groups and thus, by the genus $\leq 2$ congruence subgroup property, for procongruence mapping class groups in genus $\leq 2$.
-This will complete the proof of Lemma~\ref{GTreprcong} and thus of Theorem~\ref{GT=Out} for the genus $\leq 2$ case.
+In the following sections, we will first prove a version of Lemma~\ref{GTreprcong} for profinite mapping class groups in genus $\leq 2$.
+By the congruence subgroup property in genus $\leq 2$, this will complete the proof of Lemma~\ref{GTreprcong} and thus of Theorem~\ref{GT=Out} for the genus $\leq 2$ case.

-For higher genus, we will need to answer an old and difficult question in Grothendieck-Teichm\"uller theory, namely whether there exist natural $\GT$-actions on profinite mapping class groups of genus $\geq 3$.
+For higher genus, we will need first to answer an old open question in Grothendieck-Teichm\"uller theory, namely whether there exists a natural $\GT$-action on the profinite mapping class group associated to every hyperbolic surface.

 Let $\Aut^{\I_0}(\hPG(S))$ be the closed subgroup of $\Aut(\hPG(S))$ consisting of those elements which preserve the conjugacy class of a procyclic subgroup (topologically) generated by a Dehn twists about a nonseparating simple closed curve and by $\Out^{\I_0}(\hPG(S))$ its quotient by the subgroup of inner automorphisms.
 We will prove that: